IsraaMoh/Catalog-movie_website/README.md

 # Project Overview
-You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+ Develop an application that provides a list of Movies within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ## About
 This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.